All systems nominal

 6.2 Diagnostic Commands

-# Check Verity service status
+# Check both service statuses

-sudo systemctl status verity
+sudo systemctl status verity verity-gateway

-# View the last 100 log lines
+# View the last 100 log lines (core)

 sudo journalctl -u verity -n 100 --no-pager